History of Palestinians in Los Angeles

 Los Angeles County contains a community of Palestinian Americans.

+There are about 15,000 Palestinians in Greater Los Angeles.

 History

 The first wave of Palestinian migration to the United States occurred in 1908 when the Ottoman Empire began mandating military service for Palestinians.

-The second wave occurred in 1948 after the Arab-Israeli War caused many Palestinians to leave their homes.
+The second wave came after the 1948 Palestinian expulsion and flight during the 1948 Palestine war.
+This expulsion or flight, which displaced more than 700,000 people, is known by Palestinians as the Nakba.
 The third and largest wave occurred in 1967 as a result of the Six-Day War in Israel.
 Although the majority of Palestinian immigrants settled on the East Coast, economic opportunity brought large concentrations of Palestinians to Los Angeles.

 Demographics

 No reliable immigration or census figures exist for Palestinian Americans.
 The count of Palestinian-Americans is complicated by the lack of a Middle East origin box to check on Census forms, leading the majority of Palestinians to self report as "white."
 The population of the Palestinian diaspora in California is estimated to be 57,222 (after adjusting for undercounting), of which approximately 15,000 live in Los Angeles County.
 Foreign born Palestinians in Los Angeles County originate mostly from Asia and the Middle East, followed by Latin America.